ralphqq/rss-apifier/README.md

 * Handle user management and permiessions/authentication

 ## Tech Stack and Dependencies<a name="dependencies"></a>
-The app relies on the following dependencies to work:
+The app needs the following things to work:

 * Python 3.6
 * Django